canada-flag-jombone

 What is WHMIS?
 Why is it important?

-Every year, 3 times more deaths are cause by chemical exposure than by traumatic injuries.
-Many people have to take time off work due to work-related diseases such as asthma and skin dermatitis.
+Every day, people get injured at work from using hazardous chemicals.
+WHMIS training teaches you how to use these chemicals and stay safe at work safely.
+Every year, three times more deaths are caused by chemical exposure than by traumatic injuries.
+Many people must take time off work due to occupational health and work-related diseases such as asthma and skin dermatitis.

 How can chemicals affect you?

-Hazardous chemicals can impact you in many ways, some might have immediate reactions while other might take some time to show its impact.
-Some effects include, burns, rashes, blindness, hard to breathe, cancer, damage to brain & internal organs, and some might eventually result in death as well.
+Hazardous chemicals can impact you in many ways; some might have immediate reactions, while others might take some time to show their impact.
+Some effects include burns, rashes, blindness, difficulty breathing, cancer, damage to the brain and internal organs, and some might eventually result in death.

 Hazardous materials at your work

 There are many hazardous materials you might have seen at your work.
-Some examples include, Acids & Alkalies such as drain cleaner, Gasoline, Silica, Bleach used for disinfecting and cleaning, Paints & Adhesives used in manufacturing.
+Some examples include acids and alkalis such as drain cleaner, gasoline, silica, bleach used for disinfecting and cleaning, and paints and adhesives used in manufacturing.

 Health terms

-These basic health terms will help you better understand the WHMIS labels and safety data sheets.
+These basic occupational health and safety terms will help you better understand the WHMIS labels and safety data sheets:

-Acute health effects are those that are caused by a short-term exposure that has an intense effect.
+• Acute health effects are caused by a short-term exposure that has an intense effect.

-A latent period is the time between a person’s first exposure and when they actually get sick.
+• A latent period is the time between a person’s first exposure and when they get sick.

 Routes of entry